Competition

 1. Concert Contract

-The first-place winners in professional category will have the opportunity to play with orchestra for the opening ceremony in 2023 IPPA Piano Festival.
-After discussing with the competition committee, the winners of the Professional Category will be eligible to sign a contract as an IPPA Artist, and engaged to perform recital tours in Italy, China, Australia or the U.S. IPPA will be responsible for the advertisement and promotion of the IPPA Engagement Artist.
+The 1st place winners in professional category will have the opportunity to play with professional String Quartet for selected piano concerto works.
+After discussing with the competition committee, the winners of the Professional Category will be eligible to sign a contract as an IPPA Artist, and engaged to perform recital tours in Italy, China, South America, Canada and the United States.
+IPPA will be responsible for the advertisement and promotion of the IPPA Engagement Artist.

 1. Cash PrizesCertificatesTrophies and Medals.